MBA in Logistics and Supply Chain Management at DBGI

 Going by the definition – “Logistics is about getting the right product, to the right customer, in the right quantity, in the right condition, at the right place, at the right time, and at the right cost” – John J. Coyle et al.

-In simple words, Logistics is the part of the supply chain process that outlines, designs, instruments and measures the useful, prolific forward.
-It is concerned with the flow of the services, goods and relevant products leading from the spot of origin to the point of consumption in order to satisfy the customer’s demands and requirements.
+In simple words, Logistics is the part of the supply chain process that outlines, designs, instruments, and measures the useful, prolific forward.
+It is concerned with the flow of the services, goods, and relevant products leading from the spot of origin to the point of consumption to satisfy the customer’s demands and requirements.

 The objective behind logistics is to make sure the consumer accepts the aspired product at the appropriate time and place with the sound quality and price.
 The process of logistics can be classified into two subcategories: inbound logistics and outbound logistics.